NREL/HPC/slurm/README.md

 also.
 OpenMP programs are compiled with Intel compilers unless otherwise noted.

 These examples run quickly and most can be run in the debug partition.
-For most scripts The submission line is of the form
+For most scripts the submission line is of the form:

 ```
 sbatch –A myaccount --partition=debug --nodes=N script-to-run